hariwashere/mutify/README.md

-Mutify is a chrome extension that allows you to pause/play videos and music in any browser tab.
+Pausify is a chrome extension that allows you to pause/play videos and music in any browser tab.
 Supported sites
  - Youtube